-1. The total amount of program income that will have been received before 8,554 the start of the next program year and that has not yet been reprogrammed 2.
-The amount of proceeds from section 108 loan guarantees that will be 0 used during the year to address the priority needs and specific objectives identified in the grantee's strategic plan 3.
+• program year and that has not yet been reprogrammed 0 2.
+The amount of proceeds from section 108 loan guarantees that will be used during the year to) address the priority needs and specific objectives identified in the grantee's strategic plan.
+0 3.
 The amount of surplus funds from urban renewal settlements 0 4.
-The amount of any grant funds returned to the line of credit for which the 0 planned use has not been included in a prior statement or plan.
-5. The amount of income from float-funded activities 0 Total Program Income 8,554

-Other CDBG Requirements

-1. The amount of urgent need activities 0 --- ---
+The amount of any grant funds returned to the line of credit for which the planned use has no t been included in a prior statement or plan 0 5.
+The amount of income from float-funded activities 0 Total Program Income: 0 Other CDBG Requirements Other CDBG Requirements 1.
+The amount of urgent need activities 0 0 0 1.
+The amount of urgent need activities 0 The amount of urgent need activities The estimated percentage of CDBG funds that will be used for activities that benefit 0 The amount of urgent need activities The estimated percentage of CDBG funds that will be used for activities that benefit persons of low and moderate income.
+Overall Benefit - A consecutive period of one, 0